- How can I access my Financial Aid History? You must have your FSA ID in order to obtain your Financial Aid History.

 - Select type below: Domestic¬†(Colleges in the US) or Study Abroad (Colleges out side the US) Please return your completed application to the Financial Aid Office.¬†

 - How and when is Student Financial Aid applied to my bill?
 WHEN BILLED FOR THE SEMESTER: Read the instructions concerning financial aid recipients and follow them concerning payment.
-Every effort is made to credit term bills with all accepted and approved financial aid except anticipated FWS earnings.*¬† You must have received your Award Eligibility Notice¬†¬†prior to registering.¬† Students may also view their aid eligibility and or additional documents which may be required to complete their file on line, by logging on to: WebAdvisor.
+Every effort is made to credit term bills with all accepted and approved financial aid except anticipated FWS earnings.*¬† You must have received your Award Eligibility Notice¬†¬†prior to registering.¬† Students may also view their aid eligibility and or additional documents which may be required to complete their file on line, by logging on to: WebAdvisor or Titans Direct.

 Financial aid recipients are responsible for remitting any balance due after qualified financial aid (approval Loans, federal and State grants and scholarship aid) has been applied.
 See your Award Notice for¬†aid amounts.¬† Students whose applicable aid exceeds their tuition bill; may request from the Bursar/Cashier Office an advance, up to $600.00 (if warranted- see your credit¬† “-” balance) in the form of a “Book Store Allowance” for the purchases at¬†the colleges bookstore, during the in-person registration period ONLY.